 MYTH: The vaccines were developed too fast to know if they're really safe or not.

-FACT: The side effects of the vaccines are mostly minor.
+FACT: The side effects of the vaccines are minor.

 Some, but not all, people have temporary side effects after being vaccinated.
-These are generally mild, such as:
+Side effects people have reported include: